indrora/CdkRoleChecker/README.md

 * If you specify both an Allow and a Deny list, the Deny list is ignored.
 * Any policy which is a DENY action policy is ignored during checking.
 * This probably doesn't work with Managed Policies
-* This is not a replacement for IAM Role Guard, only a check to make sure you're not doing something outright silly like allowing a third party CDK Construct granting itself every permission under the sun.
+* This is not a replacement for IAM guardrails, only a check to make sure you're not doing something outright silly like allowing a third party CDK Construct granting itself every permission under the sun.

 # How it works